RakibulRanak/SlackBook/README.md

 ![](files/weatherCommand.png)

+## Change Server Configuration

+- Enter any public/private inbox in your workspace.

+- Type `/config` SPACE `full configuration text` send the message.

+- SlackBook server configuration will be replaced totally by the full configuration text and the server will be restart immediately with latest configuration.

 ## Get A Greeting

 - Enter any of the public channels where bot is integrated or in bot inbox.